marcusolsson/obsidian-projects/README.md

 - **Leave no trace:** The plugin must not leave any plugin-specific configuration in the notes, such as custom front matter properties.
 Notes may be shared with colleagues and teams who don't use Obsidian.
 If the user stops using this plugin, they shouldn't have to clean up all their notes.
 - **Keep it native:** The plugin should look and feel like it's native to Obsidian.
 The plugin should also prefer native Web APIs over custom components whenever possible.
-- **Stability over features:** This plugin prioritizes bug reports and usability issues over working on new features.
+- **Stability over features:** This plugin is geared towards professionals with high demands on reliability.
+Any bug reports and usability issues will be prioritized over new features.

 ## Contribute

-Check out the [roadmap](https://github.com/users/marcusolsson/projects/4) to see what's being worked on at the moment.
+Check out the [roadmap](https://github.com/users/marcusolsson/projects/4/views/14) to see what's being worked on at the moment.

 - [Triage](https://github.com/users/marcusolsson/projects/4/views/6) lists issues I haven't looked into yet.
 Once I have, they'll receive one or more of the following labels:
   - Issues with `triage/needs-information` lack necessary information for me to make an informed decision.